ropg/OOKwiz/README.md

 you end up transmitting the packet from our example.
 Note that the last form makes it very convenient to just change a few bits in the data to see what happens.

 &nbsp;

+# OOKwiz and your own code

+## Interacting with OOKwiz

+### `Settings` class

+### `OOKwiz` class

+## Callback function and `OOKwiz::onReceive()`

+## Same packet, three ways of looking at it

+### `RawTimings`

+### `Pulsetrain`

+### `Meaning`

+## Radio plugins

+## Device plugins

+&nbsp;

+# OOKwiz' inner workings

+Below is a description of most of the relevant guts of OOKwiz, as coded in OOKwiz.cpp.
+Don't worry of you don't understand everything at first glance.
+It's there for reference and so you don't need to puzzle it together from code comments if you need to understand what's going on.

+## What makes an incoming packet?

+OOKwiz uses Interrupt Service Routines (ISRs) to do the real-time aspect of receiving packets.
+Because all this work is done at this level, your program's `loop()` doesn't have to call `OOKwiz::loop()` often enough to catch every bit transition, but only often enough to pick up every processed packet.
+One of these ISRs is called for every transition of the receiver data GPIO pin as set in `pin_rx`.
+Normally it interprets a low voltage on this pin to mean there's a transmission received, and a high voltage to mean silence.
+This can be inverted by setting `rx_active_high`.

+Things start with the internal `enum` variable `rx_state` is set from `RX_OFF` to `RX_WAIT_PREAMBLE`.
+This happend after everything is initialized when you call `OOKwiz::setup()`, or after you called `OOKwiz::receive()` if your program had interrupted reception earlier.
+If the ISR is called after a transition while `rx_state` is `RX_WAIT_PREAMBLE`, it will look at the time since the previous transition in microseconds.
+If the transition was to a silent state (i.e. if a transmission just ended) and the transmission lasted more than `first_pulse_min_len` µs, it assumes a new transmission has started and changes `rx_state` to `RX_RECEIVING_DATA`.
+From then on, every transition the time since the last one is recorded in a RawTimings instance.

+If the time since the previous transition is less than `pulse_gap_min_len` it is assumed this was caused by noise, and the value from the `noise_penalty` setting is added to the internal variable `noise_score`.
+Every valid (long enough) transition after that will subtracts 1 from this score (but never below zero) because apparently valid data is still being received.
+If `noise_score` reaches `noise_threshold`, the packet is considered to have ended and passed on for noise fixing and further processing.

+Packets can also end when a second ISR is called.
+This is a timer ISR, and it is called `pulse_gap_len_new_packet` µs after any transition.
+So if a transmission or a silence takes longer than that, we assume this is either (in the case of silence), the end of a transmission, or (in the case of a tranmission), a preamble to the next one.

+In the factory defaults, both `first_pulse_min_len` and `pulse_gap_len_new_packet` are set to 2000 µs, (i.e. 2 ms), meaning any packet must start with a transmission of at least that length to be considered.
+You can set this much lower to start on any sequence of long-enough bits.
+Note that if you lower `pulse_gap_len_new_packet` too much, you risk processing packets before they're finished.

+## Further processing at the ISR-level

+Once they're considered ended, packets are passed on for further processing.
+First it is cheked whether the packet has at least as many pulses as set in `min_nr_pulses` (default 16).
+If that is the case, it is checked for noise transitions, those lasting shorter than `pulse_gap_min_len`, and the transitions directly before and after are merged with this one, effectively pretending that the noise never happened.
+If, after de-noising like this, the number of pulses is still over `min_nr_pulses` and under `max_nr_pulses` (default 300), the packet is passed on, otherwise it is ignored.

+There's actually three buffers being used at the ISR level.
+They are pairs of `RawTimings` and `Pulsetrain` instances, and they are called `isr_in`, `isr_compare` and `isr_out`.
+First of all, the raw timings that have been received and processed in `isr_in.raw` so far are normalized to a `Pulsetrain` in the accompanying `isr_in.train`.
+Then this train is compared to the train in `isr_compare`, if there is one.
+If there isn't one, `isr_in` is simply moved to `isr_compare` and the system returns to watiting for a next packet. `isr_compare` is sort of a holding station where any received packet has to wait for the amount of µs set in `repeat_timeout` to see if the same packet comes in again.
+If it does, that packet is ignored, except the `repeats` counter on the packet in `isr_compare` is increased and the smallest gap between received packets is recorded in the packet's `gap` variable.

+As soon as `repeat_timeout` expires or a new and different packet arrives, the packet in `isr_compare` is moved to `isr_out`, ready to be picked up by `OOKwiz::loop()` for final processing.

+## `OOKwiz::loop()`

+OOKwiz::loop() stores the `RawTimings` and `Pulsetrain` of the packet in its own temporary storage and empties `isr_out` so that the next packet can be put there.
+It generates a `Meaning` instance from `Pulsetrain` and prints all sorts of information about them, including their string representations, as individually enabled by various settings whose names start with `print_`.
+It then provides the `RawTimings`, `Pulsetrain` and `Meaning` to the user callback function, if one is set using `OOKwiz::onReceive()`, as well as passing them to all device plugins (see section about device plugins) that were not disabled in the settings.

+`OOKwiz::loop` also calls the `CLI::loop()` function to see if there's any serial data that needs to be processed, and once a second it sees if it needs to update any of the the internal variables described above that affect the recognition and processing of packets from the settings.

 # Coming soon: more of the manual